 - Asterisk (*): Find any number of characters after a text.
 For example, you can use “Ex*” to match the text “Excel” from a list.

-- Question Mark (?): Use a question mark to replace with a character.
+- go to link Question Mark (?): Use a question mark to replace with a character.
 For example, you can use P?inter to lookup for the text “Painter” or “Printer”.

 - Tilde (~): It can nullify the impact of above two characters.
 For example, if you want to look up for a value “PD*”, instead you can use “PD~*”.

 Examples: Using Wildcards With VLOOKUP

 Here I have listed 5 different examples to help you understand that how this combination of a wildcard and VLOOKUP works.
 You can download this sample file from here to follow along.